Introduction to Google MUM, Google’s Revolutionary New Algorithm Succeeding Google BERT

 According to Google, MUM is 1000 times more powerful than BERT and can work in multitasking mode.
 MUM is based on an open source Transformer architecture (nothing to do with Bumblebee!).
 For the more geeky among us, Transformer is a recurrent neural network (see our article on artificial intelligence and machine learning) that can understand the context of queries without it being explicitly given

-According to Google,“Like BERT, MUM is built on a Transformer architecture, but it is 1,000 times more powerful and can multitask to identify information in new ways.
+According to Google,“Like BERT, Google Helpful Content, MUM is built on a Transformer architecture, but it is 1,000 times more powerful and can multitask to identify information in new ways.
 MUM not only understands language, it also generates it.
 It is trained in 75 different languages and many different tasks at once, allowing it to develop a more complete understanding of information and knowledge of the world than previous models.
 And MUM is multimodal, meaning that it understands information through text and images, and in the future it will be able to extend to other modalities such as video and audio. (…) We have already launched internal pilots with MUM and are excited about its potential to improve Google products. “(Source Google Blog)

 Google MUM is 1000 times more powerful than the current Google Bert algorithm!